 Solution 3: Switch off File Vault

-File Vault on a Mac system is used to protect data, but this can at times create problems with BootCamp.
+File Vault on a Mac system is used to protect data, but this can sometimes create problems with BootCamp.
 So, try disabling FileVault to fix issues.
 To do so, please follow the steps below.

 - Click on Security & Privacy > File Vault